paytonrodman/paytonrodman.github.io/content/project/csiro.md

 ---
-title: "Summer research project: The spectral signature of interstellar scintillation"
+title: "The spectral signature of interstellar scintillation"
+subtitle: "Twinkle twinkle little black hole"
-summary: A summer project I undertook in the summer of 2016/2017 with CSIRO in Perth, WA.
+summary: A project I undertook in the summer of 2016/2017 with CSIRO in Perth, WA.
 date: "2018-12-00T00:00:00Z"
 #tags: ["Active Galactic Nuclei", "Data Analysis", "Modelling", "Jets"]